-325 [Cite Brayshaw; Sheehan.]
+^{325 [}Cite Brayshaw; Sheehan.]

 mation has valuable uses.
-Picketing people's homes is legal, unless it's forbidden by a specific ordinance.326 Even if such an ordinance bans focused residential picketing, the Court has upheld such bans in part because parading through the targets' neighborhood remains legal.327 Indeed, the Court struck down an injunction that banned all picketing within 300 feet of a person's home;328 such picketing near, even if not immediately in front of, a person's home or picketing near it is protected.
+Picketing people's homes is legal, unless it's forbidden by a specific ordinance.326 Even if such an ordinance bans focused residential picketing, the Court has upheld such bans in part because parading through the targets' neighborhood remains legal.327 Indeed, the Court struck down an injunction that banned all picketing within 300 feet of a person's home;328 such picketing near, even if not immediately in front of, a person's home must be constitutionally protected.
 And if parading past a person's home or picketing near it is protected, then people must be able to inform each other where that home is located.